Ultimate Beastmaster season 3: The Beast

 The obstacle course for the competition is known as The Beast, and it is divided into 3 Levels.
 Level 4 has been added to the Beast for the Finals.
 Competitors with the highest scores after each level move on while those with the lowest scores are eliminated, with ties decided in favor of the competitor with the lowest time.
 Unlike the first season (where scores reset on Level 4) and the previous season (where scores accrue on all four levels), all scores reset at the start of the level.
 The obstacles are suspended over a body of red-tinted water referred to as Beast Blood (except for Level 3 which has blue(sometimes regular)-tinted water and is referred to as the Fuel of the Pyramid) and housed in a giant steel frame that takes the form of a large animal.
 A competitor is considered to have failed a Level if all four limbs are submerged into the Beast Blood/Fuel of the Pyramid.
 Failure ends the attempt at the current Level but confers no penalties.

-This season, the same LED triangle from Season 2is the form of the Point Thrusters, but meanwhile in addition to the normal Point Thrusters, a new Mega Thruster has been added, which counts down from 50 at varying speeds, giving the competitors a certain number of points, depending on how fast they hit the Thruster.
+This season, the same LED triangle from Season 2 is the form of the Point Thrusters, but meanwhile in addition to the normal Point Thrusters, a new Mega Thruster has been added, which counts down from 50 at varying speeds, giving the competitors a certain number of points, depending on how fast they hit the Thruster.
 In addition, a final Point Thruster worth 25 points has been added to the end of every level.
 Mega Thrusters have replaced the Energy Taps in Level 4, and in this level the points are only accessible with these, each being increased by 250 points than the other.

 This season also features a tournament-style bracket, in which two athletes advance from each episode to a semifinal round then to a final round, earning themselves $10,000, where they fight for the title of Ultimate Beastmaster and $50,000.
 In the semifinals, the top 6 competitors compete, with the top 3 winning $10,000 and moving on to the finals.
 Competitors must run the entire course (Levels 1-3) in one go and get the farthest the fastest.
 If they fail once, they are given an extra life they can use to try again from one of five checkpoints throughout the course, but at the cost of the points accrued after crossing the checkpoint.
 Should the competitor choose not to use it, however, the extra life is then forfeited and cannot be used later.